Marriott International, Inc. Securities Litigation

 The Complaint alleges that during the Class Period, Defendants made false and/or misleading statements and/or failed to disclose that: (1) Marriott’s and Starwood’s systems storing their customers’ personal data were not secure; (2) there had been unauthorized access on Starwood’s network since 2014; (3) consequently, the personal data of approximately 500 million Starwood guests and sensitive personal information of approximately 327 million of those guests may have been exposed to unauthorized parties; and (4) as a result, Marriott’s public statements were materially false and/or misleading at all relevant times.

 On February 6, 2019, this case was ordered to be transferred to the District Court of Maryland.
 The case continues under Docket 19-CV-00368.
 On April 29, the Court issued an Order appointing Lead Counsel and members of a Steering Committee for the Consumer Plaintiffs, Financial Institution Plaintiff, Derivative Action Plaintiffs, and Securities Action Plaintiffs.
+Lead Plaintiff filed an amended consolidated Complaint on August 5.
+Lead Plaintiff corrected the amended consolidated Complaint on August 21.

 Company & Securities Information